domjarkey/concise/README.md

 #> 10 B         39         0.173        0.0876               5               10
 ```

 N.B.
-Similar to `.i`/`.I`, when grouped, `.n` refers to the row index of
+Similar to `.i`/`.I`, when data is grouped, `.n` refers to the row
-the final entry in the group (or equally, the cardinality of the group),
+index of the final entry in the group (or equally, the cardinality of
-and `.N` to the number of rows in the ungrouped data.
+the group), and `.N` to the number of rows in the ungrouped data.

 ##### Specifying data type with `?`